Bangkok Travel Guide

 Food Type: French

 This upscale restaurant epitomises elegance with white clapboard walls adorned with Thai carvings, old photos, and prints of early Bangkok.
 The flagship dish is pressed duck with goose liver, shallots, wine and Armagnac to make the sauce.
 Other fine choices include a rack of lamb a la Provençal and salmon with lemongrass.
-Open Monday to Saturday for dinner.
-Reservations advisable.
+Open daily for dinner from 6pm to midnight.
+Reservations advisable.<br /><br />

 May Kaidee